 What you need to know about the gray diamonds and the colorful shades they may have ♦

-White is a classic.
-Color is fashion.
-Gray is the trend.
-There are also gray diamonds, but it is difficult that you can meet one: they are rare, very rare.
-But they are considered very chic, also because they are perfect to match with other colors: gray is a hue that manages to coexist with everyone else, as well as alone.
+White diamonds are a classic.
+Colored ones are in fashion.
+But gray diamonds are in trend.
+There is only one problem: gray diamonds are rare, very rare.
+But they are considered very chic, also because they are perfect to combine with other colors: gray is a shade that manages to coexist with all the others, as well as alone.
 A gray diamond, in fact, is suitable to be combined with any dress and can be worn at any time of day.

 Features.
 Gray diamonds are extracted in India, Russia, South Africa and Australia.
 The gray color comes from a high concentration of hydrogen or boron.
 But not only: gray diamonds often have different shades, due to a slight influence by other mineral elements.